ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    {: pre}
    It returns message like `service "hello-world-service" exposed`.

-### Get the domain names and IP addresses assigned to your Kubernetes cluster
+### Get the domain name and IP address assigned to the cluster
 {: #CSALB_IP_subdomain}

 When a Kubernetes cluster is created, it gets assigned an Ingress subdomain (eg. *my-us-cluster.us-south.containers.appdomain.cloud*) and a public Application Load Balancer IP address.